philipturner/transimpedance-amplifier/README.md

 ---

 I'm going to take another world download of my Minecraft anarchy base, because I feel motivated to do that right now.
+This summer has been a perpetual fight against burnout, and I survived partly by playing Minecraft to take a break from the other projects.